Khoibu people: Political tensions

 The Uipo tribe is a highly endangered community of Manipur and in great need of social recognition and constitutional protection from the Government since their identity, traditions and cultures are endangered and today hanging on the brink of extinction.
-The equation of powers among the ethnic enclosures in hill areas of the state also matters while deciding who should be recognised as tribe or ST. Even the state that has the authority to recognise tribes as schedule tribe is influenced by strong lobby of a powerful tribe who is against the recognition of certain groups as ST.
+The equation of powers among the ethnic enclosures in hill areas of the state also matters while deciding who should be recognised as a tribe or ST. Even the state that has the authority to recognise tribes as schedule tribe is influenced by the strong lobby of a powerful tribe who is against the recognition of certain groups as ST.

-The case study of Khoibus is important because it is a case of negotiating a distinct tribal identity in between the ethnic enclosures in Manipur.
-It is argued that the enclosures of tribes around the generic ethnic identities like Naga have made cultural identity of Khoibus invisible.
+The case study of Khoibus is important because it is a case of negotiating a distinct tribal identity between the ethnic enclosures in Manipur.
+It is argued that the enclosures of tribes around the generic ethnic identities like Naga have made the cultural identity of the Khoibus invisible.
 The study is also important in the sense that despite non-recognition of Khoibu as an official tribe, they live themselves as an independent tribe.